Locale/server/README.md

 # Principles

-- Standards based (BCP47, CLDR, etc...)
+- Standards based (BCP47, CLDR, etc...).
 - Fully versioned audit trail.
 - Small tool that does only one thing, but very well.
+- File format AND API are the same thing.
+- Flexible querying for advanced or unknown use cases.

 # Objectives